sadn1ck/sadn1ck/blogs/modeling-interactions-with-xstate.md

 date: 2024-02-03
 ---

-We've recently started to use [XState](https://stately.ai/docs) at work for separating business logic from the UI.
+We've recently started using [XState](https://stately.ai/docs) at work for separating business logic from the UI.

 Modeling UI interactions with it which previously relied on bits and pieces of scattered state is now a lot simpler.